theam/guides/quality-assurance/README.md

 Having developers and QA engineers in sync means that defects and bugs are scoped at earlier stages.
 This can be achieved when there is a well defined task including acceptance criteria, contracts, and testing criteria.

 ## What we do

-To have well defined stories that can be understood by anyone on the team in a way that allows any other member of the team to continue the work if necessary.
+We have well defined stories that can be understood by anyone on the team in a way that allows any other member of the team to continue the work if necessary.

 An example of a story below:
 | | |